- Docente: Francesca Biancani

 Assessment methods

-One in-sessional written exam consisting of a number of 3 open questions in week 6 and 1 final oral exam.
+One in-sessional written exam consisting of a number of 3 open questions in week 7 of the general course (tbc) and 1 final oral exam.

-All exams are aimed at assessing the knowledge of the disciplinary contents of the couse, in addition to the abiity to use critical and analitical skills to elaborate on them and articulate coherent and clear arguments in both written and oral form.
+All exams aim at assessing the knowledge of the disciplinary contents of the couse, in addition to the abiity to use critical and analitical skills to elaborate on them and articulate coherent and clear arguments in both written and oral form.

 Mock exam papers will be made available on Virtuale.